khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 ---
 name: Slash commands in GitLab Duo Chat
-description: Principles of slash commands in GitLab Duo Chat
 related:
   - /usability/ai-human-interaction
 ---

 ## Overview

-Slash commands provide a way for the user to efficiently communicate their intent to Duo Chat.
-They also allow the user to discover the functionality that Duo Chat offers.
+Slash commands provide a way for the user to efficiently communicate their intent to GitLab Duo Chat.
+They also allow the user to discover the functionality that GitLab Duo Chat offers.
 Slash commands are prefixed with `/` and followed by a specific keyword from a predefined list.

 ## Add slash commands